raml-org/raml-spec/versions/raml-10/raml-10.md

     description: The name of the bucket
 ```

-When the base URI ends in one or more slashes (`/`), those trailing slashes are to be omitted in constructing the absolute paths for the resources using that base URI.

-For example, in
+When the base URI ends in one or more slashes (`/`), those trailing slashes are omitted in the absolute paths for the resources using that base URI.
+For example, in the following snippet, the absolute paths for the resources are `http://api.test.com/common/users` and `http://api.test.com/common/users/groups`.

 ```yaml
 baseUri: http://api.test.com/common/